-295 Three Credits JAVA APPLICATIONS PROGRAMMING (SO)
+JAVA APPLICATIONS PROGRAMMING (SO)

-Introduction to the core JAVA with emphasis language on applications development using the latest JAVA class libraries such as Swing, JavaBeans, Java2D, Java3D.
+Introduction to the core JAVA language with emphasis on applications development using the latest JAVA class libraries such as Swing, JavaBeans, Java2D, Java3D.
 This course is designed for students who are familiar with object-oriented programming in C++ and the fundamentals of the World Wide Web.

-312 Three Credits TOPICS IN INFORMATION TECHNOLOGY (SI) PREREQUISITE: CSC 311
+TOPICS IN INFORMATION TECHNOLOGY (SI)